A Wolf

 in the makeshift den,

-He remembers feasting, resting with the pack.
+feasting with the pack.

-Even apart, their howls held them together,
+Their howls held them together,

-sinews of sound, breaking away.
+sinews of sound, distant, fading.

-for those songs
+He listens for those songs

 that bind him to the earth